Skip to content

 });

-checkout:navigation:success — Step navigation completed
+checkout:navigation:success - Step Navigation Completed

-Shipping Events
+Checkout Shipping Method Events

-checkout:shipping:method-activate — Shipping method selected
+checkout:shipping:method-activate - Shipping Method Selected

-Fires when a customer selects a shipping method or when the shipping step renders with a pre-selected method.
+The checkout:shipping:method-activate event fires when a customer selects a shipping method or when the shipping step renders with a pre-selected method.
 The event payload contains the shipping method code.

 Payload Property Type Description